briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-It is within the reasonable discretion of the Chief Administrative Officer to waive any portion or portions of this Chapter, as permitted or warranted under state and federal law, where such requirements, in the Chief Administrative Officer’s judgment, are not necessary or appropriate to protect the Village’s interests and the purposes and intent of this Chapter.
+It is within the reasonable discretion of the Chief Administrative Officer to waive any portion or portions of this Chapter, as permitted or warranted under state and federal law, where such requirements, in the Chief Administrative Officer's judgment, are not necessary or appropriate to protect the Village's interests and the purposes and intent of this Chapter.
 (Ord.
 2019-10.
 Passed 1-14-19.)